A visual introduction to information theory: Channels

 The different ways of decomposing mutual information presented in Section \ref{entropy_mi_relationship_sec} have more specific interpretations in the context of a noisy channel:

-Can now be interpreted as the average input information, minus the uncertainty at the output about which message was sent, which is determined by how much different messages overlap at the channels output.
+can be interpreted as the average input information minus the uncertainty at the output about which message was sent, determined by how much different messages overlap at the channel's output.

-Can be interpreted as the total uncertainty at the output (the sum of input uncertainty and noise), minus the noise in the received messages.
+can be interpreted as the total uncertainty at the output (the sum of input uncertainty and noise), minus the noise in the received messages.